bitwarden/help/_articles/organizations/onboarding-and-succession.md

 Once users are fully onboarded to your Organization, you can assign access to your Organization's Vault data by assigning them to [Collections](#collections).
 Teams and Enterprise Organizations can assign users to [Groups](#groups) for scalable permissions assignment, and construct Group-Collection associations instead of assigning access on the individual level.

 {% callout success %}
-For the largest Organizations, [Directory Connector](#directory-connector) is the best way to onboard and offboard users in a scaleable fashion.
+For large Organizations, [Directory Connector](#directory-connector) is the best way to onboard and offboard users at scale.
 {% endcallout %}

 #### Groups